BrianWeiHaoMa/MISOReports/SUPPORTEDREPORTS.md

 # Supported Reports
 Here are the callable report names and a corresponding example URL.
 If the report offers multiple formats, the supported extensions are listed on the right.
+In the rare case that a report was looked at, but left unimplemented, it will be indented and an explanation will be provided on the right.

 ## MISORTWDDataBroker Reports
 These can be found at [MISORTWDDataBroker](https://api.misoenergy.org/MISORTWDDataBroker/)